 Focal brain injuries affect only one particular region of the brain.
 But even though they only damage one area, they can still cause a wide range of problems.

 Treatment for focal brain injuries will remain the same as every other type of brain injury.
-You may also require reconstructive surgery to repair your skull after and avoid Trephine syndrome.
+You may also require surgery to minimize the pressure on your brain.

 Finally, by activating neuroplasticity through targeted therapies, patients can begin to reverse some of the worst effects of focal brain injuries and regain their abilities.